QUG 2018 Annual Conference April 13th- 15th, 2018, at the Woodbrooke Quaker Study Centre

 A Quaker since 1994, Stephen has led the communications of four national organisations, including 13 years at Great Ormond Street Hospital for Children covering issues as diverse as sexual misconduct, scientific breakthroughs and fundraising morality.
 He has been a front-line participant dealing with investigative journalism, honesty in government, hysteria and hype, journalistic and public relations ethics, and many other issues.
 He says – ‘If you are not worried about truth in politics and the media, you are not paying attention’.
 He is a member of the LGBT community, and a member of North London Area Quaker Meeting.
 His novel comes out in 2019.

-There will be the usual meetings for worship, break out groups, epilogues and panel/general discussion – plus Saturday evening entertainment, the excellent Woodbrooke food and plenty of time to socialise.
+There was the usual meetings for worship, break out groups, epilogues and panel/general discussion – plus Saturday evening entertainment, the excellent Woodbrooke food and plenty of time to socialise.